wilcoxjay/mypyvy/README.md

 !(exists node0:node. server_holds_lock & unlock_msg(node0))
 ```

-  The message `frame is safe and inductive. done!` means success, and then it prints out
+  The message `frame is safe and inductive. done!` means success, and then it
-  the inductive strengthening.
-Note that even though the file `test/lockserv.pyv` actually
+  prints out the inductive strengthening.
+Note that even though the file
-  already contains an inductive invariant to prove `mutex`, the algorithm *does not* use
+  `test/lockserv.pyv` actually already contains an inductive invariant to prove
-  the given strengthening, but looks only at `mutex`.
-(You can see this by going and
+  `mutex`, the algorithm *does not* use the given strengthening, but looks only
+  at `mutex`, which is marked as a `safety` property.
+(You can see this by
-  deleting all the other invariants in the file and re-running.)
+  going and deleting all the other invariants in the file and re-running.)

-- `bmc`: performs bounded model checking out to depth given by the `--depth=DEPTH` flag
+- `bmc`: performs bounded model checking out to depth given by the `--depth=DEPTH`
-  for a property given by the `--safety=NAME` flag.
+  flag for a property given by the `--safety=NAME` flag.
+For example, we can check
-  For example, we can check that `mutex` property is true for 5 steps as follows:
+  that `mutex` property is true for 5 steps as follows:
 ```
-python3 mypyvy.py bmc --depth=5 --safety=mutex test/lockserv.pyv
+python3.7 src/mypyvy.py bmc --depth=5 --safety=mutex test/lockserv.pyv
 bmc checking the following property to depth 5 forall N1:node, N2:node. holds_lock(N1) & holds_lock(N2) -> N1 = N2
 ok.
-(0:00:00.678835)
+(0:00:00.062531)
 ```

   The `ok.` message means success.